epfl-si/ansible-collection-rhel/roles/firewalld/README.md

 ### Add sources to a zone

 To add a source, no other argument than `source` are required.
-If you wants to empty a zone's sources, first set all sources to disabled, run the playbook, then you can remove the `firewalld_zone_sources` variable from your inventory.
+If you wants to empty a zone's sources, first set all sources to disabled, run the playbook, then you can remove the `firewalld_zone['zone'].source` variable from your inventory.
 If, instead, you start by deleting the variable, the tasks will be skipped and your sources will still be present in the node's firewalld zone.

 Be aware that if you change permanent and immediate to false, the rules will be lost on reboot.
 Currently this role doesn't manage these cases.